 This recipe has been through the ringer in our house and altered in more ways than I could possibly count.
 Each time created a winning new spinoff.
 Try it out as is, or create your own main dish version.
 If you do tweak it, let me know how it goes so I can try it out too!

 - 1/2 oz. sage leaves (about 25 - 30 leaves)

 - salt and pepper

-- To make squash easier to peel, microwave for 2 minutes.
-Cut off ends and half squash lengthways.
-Scoop out seeds and stringy parts and discard.* Peel squash with a sharp knife and then cut into 1 inch pieces.
+- Cut off ends and half squash lengthways.
+Scoop out seeds and stringy parts and discard.
+Peel squash with a sharp knife and then cut into 1 inch cubes/pieces.*

 - Toss squash pieces in 1 Tbsp. oil and season generously with salt and fresh cracked black pepper.
 Lay squash out in a single layer on a baking sheet and place in oven for 20 minutes.